 With all this luxury, you would think that finding a cheap apartment for rent is just as hard as finding a polar bear in Hawaii.
-Well, Myrtle Beach is a city where many cold-weather mammals (such as Canadian college students) come to bask in the sun, as well as a city that has plenty of cheap apartments.
-With one to three-bedroom apartments renting in the $500 - $900 range, as well as a few studio apartments for rent below $400, there are lots of options for a local budget-minded renter.
+Well, Myrtle Beach is a city that has plenty of cheap apartments.
+With one to three-bedroom apartments renting in the $500 - $900 range, as well as a few studio apartments for rent below $400, there are lots of options.
 Of course, you can spend more if you want.
 Beachfront condos, luxury apartments, and stylish marketplace studios rent in the $700 to $1,500 range.

 Keep in mind that the more you spend on an apartment rental, the more resort-like your home will be.
 Sure you can rent for as low as $400, but those studio apartments for rent at $700 come with all sorts of shiny bells and whistles.
 At the higher price point, you can expect your community to come with a swimming pool, hot tub, sauna, gym, business center, game room, clubhouse, sand volleyball court, and a backdrop of breathtaking stone balconies, private terraces, and other beach-resort-style opulence.
 You can also expect an ideal location, such as on the water, or above the marketplace.